healeycodes/golfcart/README.md

 > In this phase, I usually keep a text document where I experiment with syntax by writing small programs in the new as-yet-nonexistent language.
 I write notes and questions for myself in comments in the code, and try to implement small algorithms and data structures like recursive mathematical functions, sorting algorithms, and small web servers.

-If I had more predefinied programs to start with (to run as tests), I would have noticed the divergence of how programs are actually evaluated early enough to re-think the design.
+If I had more predefined programs to start with (to run as tests), I would have noticed the divergence of how programs are actually evaluated early enough to re-think the design.
 This project's example programs were written after the fact within the confines of the language's limitations.

 Ultimately, I've learned a lot and this won't be my last language!